 Tyler Online ... in the Heart of East Texas

 Tyler is also the site of the annual Texas Rose Festival.
-The 84th Texas Rose Festival will be held on October 19-22, 2017.
+The 89th Texas Rose Festival is scheduled for October 13-16, 2022.

 Dining in Tyler is a pleasure, with a wide spectrum of cuisine choices and restaurants, cafes and grills, from small local eateries to national chain restaurants.

 The area features an active arts & cultural community, a modern easily accessible jetport, recreation on nearby Lake Tyler, and fishing, boating and camping on Lake Palestine coupled with a warm climate and low cost of living.

 Tyler has the most often sought after requirements for quality living, such as low crime rate, affordable housing, state-of-the-art health care, abundant recreation, an active arts scene, and a variety of educational opportunities.